UMIACS/qav/README.md

 # Question Answer Validation

 qav is a Python library for console-based question and answering, with the ability to validate input.
-Answers can be validated based on the information provided in previous questions.

 It provides question sets to group related questions.
 Questions can also have subordinate Questions underneath them.
+Answers to those questions can be validated based on a simple, static piece of information provided by you.
+Answers mail also be validated dynamically based on the information provided in previous questions.

+## Example Usage
 ```
 >>> from qav.questions import Question
 >>> from qav.validators import ListValidator